Silberling/collectd_teamspeak3/README.md

 # Related

-To find out how to configute serveradmin, please read the documentation provided by the Teamspeak developers.
+To find out how to configure serveradmin, please read the documentation provided by the Teamspeak developers.

 # Contribution